joshlong-attic/the-operationalized-application/README.md

 You should be able to then point your browser to both `http://$BOOT2DOCkER_IP:4242/` for OpenTSDB and to `http://$BOOT2DOCKER_IP:8081` for the Metrilyx visualization.

+# SonarQube

+There's a script, `sonarqube.sh`, that can generate all sorts of _very_ cool information about the state of the application.
+Run it and then visit `http://$BOOT2DOCKER_IP:9000/` and drill down to the dashboards for your application.
+All of this information could be pulled together into a very clean CI pipleline.